 Click tabs for more information

 Our new Ecuador and Galapagos for Everyone provides constant options between more active and more relaxed activities.
 Based around freedom of choice, there’s no type of traveler and no type of family this itinerary can’t please.
 Whether you’re up for an adventure, tired from your last or just looking to take it easy in some breathtaking settings, our new Ecuadorian adventure always has something to suit your mood.
+Experience The Galapagos Islands and Ecuador with your kids.

 Go on an exploratory bike ride throughout the colonial city of Cuenca, or visit a traditional ceramics workshop and make your own souvenir.
 Horseback ride through a rustic highland landscape, or opt instead to attend a demonstration in local cooking, learning about the blending of traditional indigenous ingredients and colonial Spanish influence.
 Swim and snorkel with sea lions around volcanic rock formations, or choose to simply relax and enjoy a good book under a coconut palm on the beach.